brooklynrail/brooklynrail-platform/content/people/dike-blair.md

   trends toward Neo-Expressionism, he began rendering scenes from his life in gouache on paper.
-These ongoing diaristic paintings are devoid of human figures but nonetheless evoke the specter of the artist whose daily life plays out at a remove across their finely-wrought surfaces. "
+These ongoing diaristic paintings are devoid of human figures but nonetheless evoke the specter of the artist whose daily life plays out at a remove across their finely-wrought surfaces.
+Blair lives in New York and Sullivan County."
 portraits:
   - media: 2024/09/dike-blair
 website: https://blair.thing.net/index.html